php-dev-br/laravel-doc-pt-br/billing.md

     composer require "laravel/cashier-braintree":"~2.0"

+#### Service Provider

+Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](providers.md) in your `config/app.php` configuration file:

+    Laravel\Cashier\CashierServiceProvider::class

 #### Plan Credit Coupon

 Before using Cashier with Braintree, you will need to define a `plan-credit` discount in your Braintree control panel.
 This discount will be used to properly prorate subscriptions that change from yearly to monthly billing, or from monthly to yearly billing.

-The discount amount configured in the Braintree control panel can be any value you wish, as Cashier will override the defined amount with our own custom amount each time we apply the coupon.
+The discount amount configured in the Braintree control panel can be any value you wish, as Cashier will simply override the defined amount with our own custom amount each time we apply the coupon.
 This coupon is needed since Braintree does not natively support prorating subscriptions across subscription frequencies.

 #### Database Migrations